 ‘Order please!
 Lillian is right though Julian, we have had the required notice.’
 June Simpson said.

-‘For the proposal we’ve already heard can’t be put in its current form.
+‘For the proposal we’ve already heard.
 If you start splitting it or altering the effective meaning of the thing you’ll have to get the required numbers to put it forward and start the required notice period running from scratch.’

 ‘We’re here now.
 I say we vote.’